 - Brown Sugar

 Once the ground beef mixture has thickened up it is ready to serve.
 Pile meat on hamburger buns with your favorite toppings.
-Pickles and mustard are the traditional choices, but if you are looking to be unconventional add some Cheddar cheese or hot sauce.
+Dill pickle slices and mustard are the traditional choices.

-A simple meal like this is best paired with traditional sides that you would often see at a burger joint.
-I would recommend any of the following:
+A simple meal like this is best paired with traditional sides that you would often see at a burger joint, such as fries, onion rings, and potato chips.
+I would recommend any of the following recipes to serve with this delicious sandwich:

 Loose Meat Sandwich